willrinehart/broadband/README.md

 # Empirical research on broadband

 My continuing research on broadband will live in [this repo](https://github.com/willrinehart).
-Notebooks in this series:

 * [Broadband adoption and use analysis](https://github.com/willrinehart/broadband/blob/main/simple_analysis.md)